Introduction to asking for payment

 Tips and strategies for getting paid on time

-Although it’s good to know how to ask for payment in case you do end up in a situation where your customer’s payment is overdue, it’s best to avoid getting into that situation in the first place.
+Although it’s good to know how to ask for payment in case you do end up in a situation where your customer’s payment is overdue, based on our firsthand experience, it’s best to avoid getting into that situation in the first place.

-One of the best ways to avoid chasing a payment that is days or weeks overdue is to make sure your customers pays on time from the beginning.
-Here are a few tips for helping your customer avoid missing a payment deadline.
+One of the best ways to avoid chasing a payment that is days or weeks overdue is to make sure your customers pay on time from the beginning.
+Aside from offering discounts for early payments, here are a few tips for helping your customer avoid missing a payment deadline.

 Provide the customer with precise records of your work